arcalot/arcaflow-engine/README.md

 a waterfall and a river with 3 trees symbolizing the various plugins" src="https://github.com/arcalot/.github/raw/main/branding/arcaflow.png">

-**Arcaflow** is a highly-flexible and portable **workflow system** that helps you to build simple or complex pipelines of actions with data passing between the actions.
-The **data is validated** according to schemas along the way to make sure there is no corrupt data, catching potential failure conditions before they happen.
-Arcaflow runs on your laptop, a jump host, or in a CI system requiring only the Arcaflow engine binary, a workflow definition in YAML, and a compatible container runtime.
+Arcaflow is a highly-flexible and portable workflow system that helps you to build pipelines of actions via plugins.
+Plugin steps typically perform one action well, creating or manipulating data that is returned in a machine-readable format.
+Data is validated according to schemas as it passes through the pipeline in order to clearly diagnose type mismatch problems early.
+Arcaflow runs on your laptop, a jump host, or in a CI system, requiring only the Arcaflow engine binary, a workflow definition in YAML, and a compatible container runtime.

 [Complete Arcaflow Documentation](https://arcalot.io/arcaflow)